 Individual small business owners who are not presumed to be socially disadvantaged must still provide persuasive evidence, with documentation showing that they have been subjected to bias or discrimination and are economically disadvantaged.
 See more about SDB certification.

-Under federal law, SBA certification regulations and guidelines explain the definition of a small business.
+Under federal law, SBA minority certification regulations and guidelines explain the definition of a small business.
 Whether or not you are a minority-owned company, you must still meet the federal certification requirements to qualify as a small business.
-There are unique advantages in the federal procurement market to become MBE certified.
+There are unique advantages in the federal procurement market to becoming MBE certified.
 However, the rules and laws can be confusing and complex.